dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: Getting better at actually following the OO logic.
 Need to continue getting better in general and read other people's Java code.

+### Day 9: January 12, 2017

+**Today's Progress**: None really...I worked for over 2 hours trying to get a new content pane from a menu item...nothing to commit... :-(

+**Thoughts**: I really suck at action listeners and Layout Managers; I mean - really suck...I may get a book just about Java Swing components.